motet-a/libforks/README.md

 Releases resources used by the `ServerConn` struct.

-This function should be used just before calling `execve`.
+This function should be used in child processes before calling `execve` in order to close some internal file descriptors.

 This function does not send any message to the fork server.
 The fork server will not forget this process and exit file